shabbyrobe/amiss/doc/helpers.rst

-    If you have more than one object with the same property value, ``indexBy`` will merrily overwrite an existing key.
-Pass ``Amiss\Functions::INDEX_DUPE_FAIL`` as the third parameter if you would prefer an exception on a duplicate key:
+    If you have more than one object with the same property value, ``indexBy`` will raise an exception by default.
+Pass ``false`` as the fourth parameter if you would prefer to overwrite existing keys:

     .. code-block:: php